Louis-Pujol/local-cq/README.md

 # local-cq
-Run locally a code quality pipeline and get the result as a static webpage
+Command-line tool to generate a static webpage with pytest/coverage/flake8 reports

 ## Installation